openhealthcare/opal-pathway/README.md

 You can use a different template for your modal pathway by adding a modal_template_url attribute to your pathway

-To open a modal pathway in a template use can use the open-pathway directive, e.g.
+To open a modal pathway in a template you can use the open-pathway directive:

 ```html
 <a open-pathway="test_results">open test results pathway</a>